LN4OP81/Aegis-NIDS/README.md

    ```
    python aegis_nids.pyUsage

 Run the system on a network interface to start live traffic monitoring.
 The tool will log suspicious activities based on predefined detection rules.

-Requirements
+Requirements:
 ```
 - Python 3.8+
 - Scapy